ChannMyaeAung/MyLearningNotes/C_Learning/Tiny C Projects.md

 8. **`t = term;`**: Sets `t` to the input term.
 9. **`while (*n != '\0')`**: Loops through each character of the NATO word.
 10. **`if ((*n | 0x20) != (*t | 0x20))`**: Compares characters case-insensitively.
+    - `*n | 0x20 ` and `*t | 0x20`:
+      - The bitwise OR operation with `0x20` converts uppercase alphabetic characters to their lowercase equivalents.
+      - In ASCII, the difference between uppercase and lowercase letters is the 6th bit (0x20).
+For example, the ASCII value of 'A' is 65 (0x41) and 'a' is 97 (0x61).
+The bitwise OR with `0x20` sets this bit, converting 'A' to 'a'.
+      - This operation does not affect lowercase letters or non-alphabetic characters.
 11. **`break;`**: Breaks the loop if characters don't match.
 12. **`n++; t++;`**: Moves to the next character in both strings.
 13. **`if (*n == '\0')`**: Checks if the end of the NATO word is reached.
 14. **`return (*nato[x]);`**: Returns the first letter of the matching NATO word.
 15. **`return ('\0');`**: Returns null character if no match is found.

+###### Comparison:

+- Bitwise OR with `0x20`:
+  - Faster as it involves a single bitwise operation.
+  - Works only for ASCII characters.
+  - Does not handle locale-specific case conversions.
+- `tolower`/`toupper`:
+  - More readable and explicit.
+  - Handles locale-specific case conversions.
+  - Slightly slower due to function call overhead.

 `practice.c` (Main)